Global Fashion Management MA

 The fast-moving business of fashion is becoming even more dynamic requiring fashion leaders with advanced management skills that are purpose-driven, agile and visionary.

-MA Global Fashion Management is a globally focussed postgraduate course allowing you to gain further key competencies, knowledge and skills in fashion management.
+MA Global Fashion Management is a globally focussed postgraduate course allowing you to gain key competencies, knowledge and skills in fashion management.
 This course develops future managers capable of managing multinational fashion companies and brands.
-The programme also increases your capacity to shape the fashion industry by creating maximum value for stakeholders, consumers and brands.
+The programme also increases your capacity to shape the future of the fashion industry by creating maximum value for stakeholders, consumers and brands.

 Creative strategic thinking is at the heart of the programme.
 With a strong balance between theory (academic) and practice (industry), you will engage with a unique blend of global fashion management themes such as contemporary values and systems, creative engagement, data-driven retail, digital transformation, and consumption experience.